jfischer/ge-predix-python-timeseries-example/README.rst

 following Predix tutorials helpful:

 1. `Build a basic application: Introduction and Installer <https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1580>`_.
-   You should not need the Java dependencies (JDK and Maven) since we are using Python instead.
+   You should not need the Java dependencies (JDK and Maven), since we are using Python instead.
 2. `Exploring Application Security: Configure UAA for user authentication <https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1544>`_.
    Rather than use the ``cf login`` command, I found it easier to use the